benmvp/slides/2017/reactsf/react-exposed.md

 <!-- .element: class="large" -->

 NOTES:
+- This how you can tackle conditional code
 - Naturally JSX is just JS, we can use JS to do conditionals instead of muddying up our JSX
+- Conditionally assign a variable, and put that in our JSX
+- It seems like a lot more code, so...

 /////